 *Side note – the day after I sent this email, someone shared a videographer directory from a local wedding board on Facebook.
 This thread was only 4 years old, but of the 10 companies who posted over 2 years ago, 7 are no longer in business.
 Another does not list weddings as a service they provide on their website, the other has only one wedding video from 2011 on their site….and MotionWorks.
 Turn over is high in with independent video companies.
 Some of these companies stopped accepting bookings, filmed and delivered everything under contract, then moved on.
 Others just closed up shop and ghosted, some without returning deposits or even letting a couple know that they were no longer planning on showing up.

 How do I know this?
-Because I get calls each year from frantic brides who have been ghosted by a videographer.
+Because I get calls each year from frantic couples who have been ghosted by a videographer.
 Why does this happen?
 Because creators go into business because they love creating things.
 Business isn’t something we think about, and after the first year or two, many creatives discover they are going into debt to make films because they aren’t priced appropriately, then get discouraged and close up shop.

 I can’t take credit for treating our creative endeavor like a business from day one.
 I legit spent the first two years of our business having fun with a camera.
 Chris had a spreadsheet from the very start.